Andrewchenyh/AI-Investment-Copilot/README.md

 - ambiguous company-name queries

 **3. Deterministic Agent Checks**

 The eval runner executes golden queries and checks:

-- whether expected tools were used
+- expected tool usage
-- whether explicit user constraints were preserved
+- preservation of explicit user constraints
-- whether required concepts appeared in the final answer
+- required answer concepts
-- whether forbidden behavior appeared
+- forbidden behavior

-**4. LLM-as-Judge Scoring**
+**4. LLM-as-Judge**

-A secondary judge model scores final answers against the tool trace on:
+A judge model scores final answers against the tool trace on:

 - factual grounding
 - reasoning quality
 - hallucination control
-- overall answer quality
+- overall quality

-The judge is instructed to evaluate only against the provided tool trace, not external market knowledge.
+The judge is instructed to use only the provided query, trace, and final answer rather than external market knowledge.

-**5. Eval Persistence and Reports**
+**5. Persistence and Reports**

-Eval runs can be saved to a local SQLite database and converted into Markdown reports for inspection and portfolio documentation.
+Eval runs can be saved to a local SQLite database and converted into Markdown reports.

 ### Running Evaluations